slaytanic87/Tetris/README.md

 License
 =======

-Tetris and the logo is a trademark of The Tetris Company, LLC
+Tetris and its logo is a trademark of The Tetris Company, LLC

 [MIT](http://en.wikipedia.org/wiki/MIT_License) license © Lam